JeffreyRiggle/my-site/content/blog/sona-all-the-db/index.md

 ## Looking forward

 In many ways, I saw improvements from my last project, but in other ways, I saw a failure to properly build a web application.
 I had some obvious failings in deployment strategy, database management, and authorization.
 I found that many of these helped form my opinions on later projects.
 The risk was isolated to a project that was never commercialized, talk about a win.
-As this evaluation of the back-end comes to a close, we look to the future with an analysis of the front-end in the next blog.
+As this evaluation of the backend comes to a close, we look to the future with an analysis of the front-end in the next blog.